(If you visit this page multiple times, do a "hard refresh" in your browser with Ctrl+F5 to ensure you're seeing the most recent version of this ad)

 For Applicants with Previous Planting Experience

 I need to know where you've worked, company names and planting locations (and who your contracts were for, if possible).
 I need to be able to check references.
 We have no tolerance for stashing.
-We work pretty hard - there's no partying during the work week, but on the night before the day off, many members of the camp will bring out the musical instruments and have refreshing adult beverages around the campfire, or a dance party in the mess tent (others go to bed early on nights off).
+We work pretty hard - there's no partying during the work week, but on the night before the day off, some members of the camp will bring out the musical instruments and have refreshing adult beverages around the campfire, or have a dance party in the mess tent (others go to bed early on nights off).
 Now that pot has been legalized, we're comfortable with people smoking in camp in the evenings, but we will not tolerate impairment at work or on the blocks.
 As mentioned, we have a fairly long season compared to many other western Canadian planting contractors.

 Please don't apply if you've had a season that was cut short by a planting injury.
 If that happened to you, and you think it could happen again, you should look for a different career.
 The job is challenging enough as it is without having to worry about past injuries that may come back to haunt you.

-If you currently have a British Columbia OFA3 first aid ticket, which will remain valid until at least August 1st of 2020, then you should mention this in your application.
+If you currently have a British Columbia OFA3 first aid ticket that is valid until at least August 1st of 2021, please mention this in your application.
 Any planter (including applicants without previous planting experience) who has this certification will have a significant advantage during the interview process.
 We specifically seek additional employees with the OFA Level 3 certification, not any alternative first aid tickets.

 To apply, please email me at email@example.com